xtream1101/Fastapi-boilerplate-full-stack/README.md

 - Optional SSO/OIDC logins
 - Optional verify user by email as well as welcome emails (must have smtp server configured)
+- Option to disable registration
+    - if disabled, admins can manually invite users

 ## TODO's